Welcome to St Edward’s C of E Academy Science Department!

 Science Faculty Vision

-The vision statement of the Science Faculty at St Edward's Church of England Academy is to encourage a scientific way of thinking and enquiry, to develop independent learners and extend the students’ repertoire of skills through practical experience that prepares them for their life beyond school.
-We aim to enhance learners experience and understanding of the scientific world that surrounds them on a local and global level.
+Our intent is to encourage a scientific way of thinking and enquiry, to develop independent learners, and extend the students’ repertoire of skills through practical experience that prepares them for their life beyond school.
+We aim to capture the awe and wonder of the subject to enhance learner's experience and understanding of the scientific world that surrounds them on a local and global level.

 Science Faculty Facilities

-At St Edward's Church of England Academy, we are privileged to teach four lesson of science a week to each year group in four purpose-built laboratories.
-All laboratories are fully equipped with the practical equipment to teach a curriculum that is based around hands-on learning.
+At St Edward's Church of England Academy, we are privileged to teach four lessons of science a week to KS3 and three lessons to KS2.
+Each science specialist member of staff teaches in one of our four purpose-built laboratories.
+All laboratories are fully equipped with the practical equipment to deliver a curriculum that is based around hands-on learning.

 Science Faculty Team